VigneshThanigaimaniGE/pivotal-helper/README.md

 Run `npm update` after cloning the repo to install necessary modules.

 Run `npm test` to run tests, to see if everything works fine.
 > Before testing, edit the config.js file, and add your pivotal tracker username and password.
-(Do not forget to remove your real username and password before committing to github)
+(Do not forget to remove your real username and password before committing to github).
+Also add the Redis server host and port number (I have created a redis server in RedisLabs.com)

 ###API Helper
 Small example on how to use the library.